bindydijurido/Arena/src/test/java/tests/README.md

 8. Number of search results display and the count should also be tested.

-Test Scenarios for Result Grid
+**Test Scenarios for Result Grid**

-1. Page loading symbol should be displayed when it’s taking more than default time to load the result page
+1. Page loading symbol should be displayed when it’s taking more time than default to load the result page.

-2. Check if all search parameters are used to fetch data shown on result grid
+2. Check if all search parameters are used to fetch data shown on result grid.

-3. Total number of results should be displayed on result grid
+3. Total number of results should be displayed on result grid.

-4. Search criteria used for searching should be displayed on result grid
+4. Search criteria used for searching should be displayed on result grid.

 5. Result grid values should be sorted by default column.

-6. Sorted columns should be displayed with sorting icon
+6. Sorted columns should be displayed with sorting icon.

-7. Result grids should include all specified columns with correct values
+7. Result grids should include all specified columns with correct values.

-8. Ascending and descending sorting functionality should work for columns supported with data sorting
+8. Ascending and descending sorting functionality should work for columns supported with data sorting.

-9. Result grids should be displayed with proper column and row spacing
+9. Result grids should be displayed with proper column and row spacing.

-10. Pagination should be enabled when there are more results than the default result count per page
+10. Pagination should be enabled when there are more results than the default result count per page.

-11. Check for Next, Previous, First and Last page pagination functionality
+11. Check for Next, Previous, First and Last page pagination functionality.

-12. Duplicate records should not be displayed in result grid
+12. Duplicate records should not be displayed in result grid.

-13. Check if all columns are visible and horizontal scroll bar is enabled if necessary
+13. Check if all columns are visible and horizontal scroll bar is enabled if necessary.

-14. Check data for dynamic columns (columns whose values are calculated dynamically based on the other column values)
+14. Check data for dynamic columns (columns which values are calculated dynamically based on the other column values).

-15. For result grids showing reports check ‘Totals’ row and verify total for every column
+15. For result grids showing reports, check ‘Totals’ row and verify total for every column.

-16. For result grids showing reports check ‘Totals’ row data when pagination is enabled and user navigates to next page
+16. For result grids showing reports, check ‘Totals’ row data when pagination is enabled and user navigates to next page.

-17. Check if proper symbols are used for displaying column values e.g. % symbol should be displayed for percentage calculation
+17. Check if proper symbols are used for displaying column values, e.g. % symbol should be displayed for percentage calculation.

-18. Check result grid data if date range is enabled
+18. Check result grid data if date range is enabled.
 #

-**Test Cases for Sort Functionality**
+## Test Cases for Sort Functionality

-Purpose
+**Purpose**

-This basic testcase if designed to verify that the result sorting feature works properly.
+This basic test case is designed to verify that the result sorting feature works properly.

 **Initial Conditions**